syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Dynamically bind data to child grid based on parent row data

-Dynamically binding data to a child grid based on the parent row data in the Syncfusion ASP.NET MVC Grid component is useful when you want to display child grid data that is specific to each parent row.
+Dynamically binding data to a child grid based on the parent row data in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid component is useful when you want to display child grid data that is specific to each parent row.
 This feature allows for a dynamic and contextual representation of data within the child grid.

 To dynamically bind data to the child grid based on the parent row data instead of using the [QueryString](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_QueryString) property, you can utilize the [DetailDataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_DetailDataBound) event of the grid.
 This event is triggered when expanding the child grid.